-There are a large number of markers that are directly or indirectly related to the occurrence of an fault and performance issue.
-Events, that produce these markers, relate There are events relating to communication, quality of service, processing, equipment and environment that produce alarms, notifications, warning or error messages, measurements, counter values and conditions.
-Not only each fault and performance issue would usually have multiple markers, but also many of the markers would appear in more than one type of issue.
-Also, at any given time the markers produced a result of more than one fault and performance issue.
-This means that when using machine learning for fault detection and localisation, feature engineering, i.e., selection of appropriate markers would be required to get better results.
+There are events relating to communication, quality of service, processing, equipment and environment that produce alarms, notifications, warning or error messages, measurements, counter values and conditions.
 Of course, many of the markers will appear in more than one type of fault or performance issue.
 Once, trained, detection and localisation algorithms would be able to pick out relevant markers and use them to predict the type of condition that may have arisen.